 Halloween is one of the most dangerous holidays for children.
 According to Safe Kids Worldwide, more than double the number of young pedestrians dies in car accidents on Halloween than on any other day of the year.

 The good news is that these accidents are preventable, if motorists remain aware of the risks.
 However, knowing the risks is not enough.
-Make sure you check out a few tips for drivers before getting behind the wheel this Halloween.

 Parents can also take certain precautions to keep their children safe on Halloween.
 This includes: